Leeds Tramways Company

 Leeds Tramway Company horse tra

-A poor quality but early photograph of an unidentified horse tram standing outside the Headingley depot, around 1880.
+A poor-quality but early photograph of Leeds Tramways Company Horsecar No 28 standing outside Headingley depot around 1880.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Leeds Tramway Company horse tram

-A blow-up of the above photo showing the driver and conductor.
-The driver is wearing a bowler hat with upturned brim, typical of the period, whilst the conductor sports a kepi-style cap.
+An enlargement of the above photograph showing the driver and the conductor.
+The driver is wearing a bowler hat with upturned brim, typical of the period, whilst the conductor sports a kepi-style cap and a long overcoat.

 Leeds Tramway Company Horse car No 1 and crew

-The crew of Horsecar No 1 (the second vehicle to carry that number) pose for the camera outside the Woodpecker Inn at the terminus of the York Rd route — photo undated, but probably taken in the late 1880s or early 1890s.
+The crew of Horsecar No 1 (the second vehicle to carry that number) pose for the camera outside the Woodpecker Inn at the terminus of the York Road line — photo undated, but probably taken in the late 1880s or early 1890s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Leeds Tramway Company Horse car No 1 and crew

-A blow-up of the above photo showing the assembled individuals in more detail.
-The driver (left) is smartly but informally attired, whilst the conductor is wearing a kepi-style cap with prominent metal cap badge; it is unclear whether his coat was company issued, but in all likelihood it was bought by the individual himself.
+An enlargement of the above photograph showing the assembled individuals in more detail.
+The driver (left) is smartly but informally attired, whilst the conductor is wearing a kepi-style cap bearing a prominent metal cap badge; it is unclear whether his coat was company issued, but in all likelihood it was bought by the individual himself.
 The individual in the centre of the photograph is probably an inspector.

 Leeds Tramway Company Horse car No 58 and driver